flnews(1) flnews 1.3.0 manual flnews(1)

 Type "from_ere": The string from the fourth field is interpreted as

-a POSIX.2 extended regular expression and must match against the
+a POSIX.2 ERE and must match against the "From" header field body.

 Type "group": The string from the fourth field must match literally

-against a group element in the "Newsgroups" header field.
+against a group element in the "Newsgroups" header field body.

 Type "msgid_ere": The string from the fourth field is interpreted as

-a POSIX.2 extended regular expression and must match against the
+a POSIX.2 ERE and must match against the "Message-ID" header field

 Type "subject": The string from the fourth field must match liter-